Istanbul, Imperial City: The Definitive Guide

 In 1459, or six years after the fall of Constantinople, Mehmed II ordered the construction of Topkapi Palace on the promontory overlooking the Golden Horn.

 At the time, the Great Palace of Constantinople lay in ruins and the Ottoman court was housed in a palace nearby.
 They called the newly constructed palace Yeni Saray (“New Palace”) and the old site of the royal court Eski Saray (“Old Palace”, now the site occupied by Istanbul University).
 In the 19th century, Eski Saray would be renamed Topkapi, or “Cannon Gate”, in honour of the weapon the Ottomans used against the Byzantines.
-Mehmed II took up residence in Topkapi Palace, which would serve as the administrative centre and residence of the Ottoman Sultan and his court from about 1478 to 1856.
+Mehmed II took up residence in Topkapi Palace, which would serve as the administrative centre and residence of the Ottoman Sultan and his court from about 1478 to 1856, when the court moved to the lavish Dolmabahce Palace.

 Successive sultans would make changes to the palace interiors, reflecting the tastes and styles of the era, but Mehmed II’s layout remains to this day: four consecutive courtyards surrounded by high walls, separated by a gate that restricted entry.